awsdocs/incident-manager-user-guide/doc_source/integrations-pagerduty-secret.md

 + **Key type**: Choose **Symmetric**\.
 +  **Key usage**: Choose **Encrypt and decrypt**\.
 + **Regionality**: If you want to replicate your response plan to multiple AWS Regions, ensure that you select **Multi\-Region key**\.
-+ **Key policy**: The IAM user that is configuring the response plan must have permission for `kms:GenerateDataKey` and `kms:Decrypt` in the key's resource\-based policy\.
++ **Key policy**: The user that is configuring the response plan must have permission for `kms:GenerateDataKey` and `kms:Decrypt` in the key's resource\-based policy\.
 The `ssm-incidents.amazonaws.com` service principal must have permission for `kms:GenerateDataKey` and `kms:Decrypt` in the key's resource based policy\.

   The following policy demonstrates these permissions, which you add to the `Statement` section: